-- Click Preferred Fields display only preferred fields - Preferred fields are displayed with the default Axonius icon next to them.
+- Click Preferred Fields to display only preferred fields.
+Preferred fields are displayed with the default Axonius icon next to them.

-Tags - Click Tags to view information about tags on the asset
+- Click Tags to view information about tags on the asset.

 Use Tags to view the list of all tags associated with the asset, as well as the date the tag was created, the date it was last updated, and the expiration date (if it is associated with a tag).

 To edit the tags on the asset, click Manage Tags.
-The Tag (Device or User) dialog opens.
+The Tag (per asset) dialog opens.

 Select the tags to be associated with the asset and unselect tags you wish to disassociate from the asset.
 Read more about Working with Tags.

-Set an expiration date for tags, edit or delete the expiration date, see Setting an Automatic Expiration Date for Tags.
+Set, edit, or delete an expiration date for tags (see Setting an Automatic Expiration Date for Tags).

 Adapter Connections - shows all of the adapter connections from which the asset fields were fetched.
-If you configured an Adapter Connection Label on the adapter connection configuration it will be concatenated to the adapter name value for the relevant adapter connection.
+If you configured an Adapter Connection Label on the adapter connection configuration, it is concatenated to the adapter name value for the relevant adapter connection.
 This helps you distinguish between two adapter connections from the same adapter.
-Mouse over an adapter connections to see its full details.
+Mouse over an adapter connection to see its full details.

 - You can search each Adapter Connection page by fields or by values.